kaushtubhi46/Summer_Assignment_25113CN024/README.md

 pattern.
 DAY10
 Q37 Write a program to Print star pyramid.
 Q38 Write a program to Print reverse pyramid.
+Q39 Write a program to Print number pyramid.
+      1
+     121
+    12321
+   1234321
+  123454321
+Q40 Write a program to Print character pyramid.
+      A
+     ABA
+    ABCBA
+   ABCDCBA
+  ABCDEDCBA